fthebaud/sync-folders/README.md

 # Sync Folders
-Keep two folders synchronized.
-The destination folder is updated when a change is detected on the origin folder.
+Keep two folders synchronized:

+Whenever a change is detected on the origin folder, the destination folder is updated with the new changes.

 ## Configuration
 Edit gruntfile.js